dkuratowski/sytesbook-wpwedding-deploy/docs/secret-rotation.md

 # Secret Rotation Process
 This document contains a detailed description about how to rotate all the secrets.
 The steps below shall be performed for each environment `{env}` (where the given step is applicable).
-We are using [Dotenv Vault](https://vault.dotenv.org/account/login) for central secret management.
-Secrets are decoded during deployment time and stored in the `/var/www/{domain-name}/deployment/.env` files on `staging` and `production` environments.
-Therefore, we have to update the secrets first in the deployed `.env` files in order to avoid downtime on the live environment, then in Dotenv Vault so that next deployments can also use the updated secrets.

 ## SSH Keys for `deploy-{env}` user
 Generate new SSH keypair for user `deploy-{env}` on the local machine: